manelpuig/rUBot_mecanum_ws/Documentation/02_rubot_mecanum_bringup.md

   <node name="rviz" pkg="rviz" type="rviz" args="-d $(find rubot_mecanum_description)/rviz/urdf_final.rviz" />
 </launch>
 ```

+**ROS visualization Tools**

+ROS has two powerfull visualization tools:
+- RVIZ: used to visualize the robot model and the messages published in the different topics
+- Gazebo: is a physical simulator

+**RVIZ**

-Launch the ROS visualization tool to check that the model is properly built.
+We will first use RVIZ to check that the model is properly built.

 RViz only represents the robot visual features.
 You have available all the options to check every aspect of the appearance of the model
 ```shell